 I think I spent the majority of my teenage years in my bedroom, listening to my record collection and radios.
 As an adult who recently semi-retired, it feels as if I’ve come full circle.
 The chance to spend all the time I want building and listening to radios is an absolute gift, and the WBR Regenerative Receiver (Aug 2001 QST) that I’ve had the pleasure to use these last few days has brought the magic of radio listening back in a big way.
 It is sensitive, very stable, suffers from no microphonic effects at all, and thanks to the ingenious Wheatstone Bridge tank circuit has very minimal radiation of the local oscillator signal from the antenna port and so no common-mode hum problems.
 Oh – and no hand capacitance effects either.
 I haven’t yet measured the drift, but after I’ve switched it on and let it warm up a little, I can set it to a frequency to listen to a net or QSO, and it stays there.
 Obviously, there must be some drift, which I hope to measure soon, but I’m not hearing any.
 One more thing, not only is there little long-term drift, but my unit is very frequency-stable when subjected to physical shock too.
 It’s a great little receiver and has pleasantly surprised me with it’s performance.

 I won’t be publishing the schematic for the WBR receiver here, as it’s not mine to publish.
+(NOTE – Dan has since said he doesn’t have a problem with me publishing the schematic, so I went ahead and published the schematic for the slightly different version I made for the 31M band here.)
 It appeared in the Aug 2001 edition of QST, so if you’re an ARRL member, you should be able to download it from their site.
 The article was also reprinted in the ARRL book “More QRP Power”.
 There were a few errors in the original QST article and although the parts list has been corrected in the “More QRP Power” reprint, the schematic hasn’t.
-For the record, when you look at the schematic, R17 should be labelled R7, C22 should be 0.01uF, C19 (the capacitor connected between R15 and pin 5 of U2) should be 0.01uF, and “the other C19″ – the capacitor connected between R16 and ground, should actually be labelled C20.
+For the record, when you look at the schematic, R17 should be labelled R7, C22 should be 0.01uF, C19 (the capacitor connected between R15 and pin 5 of U2) should be 0.01uF, and “the other C19” – the capacitor connected between R16 and ground, should actually be labelled C20.
 If they’re going to reprint articles (which I’m very glad they do) I wish they’d make sure that all the corrections are included.

 This was the first time I had ever attempted to fabricate an enclosure from PCB material and I’m quite pleased with the results.
 I won’t fully detail my construction methods, as I got them from K7QO and WA4MNT, and they both already have excellent tutorials available online on how to make PCB cases.
-Ken WA4MNT’s PDF tutorial is here, and Chuck K7QO’s is here.
+Ken WA4MNT’s PDF tutorial is here, and Chuck K7QO’s is here (Chuck’s tutorial has since disappeared from this url and I haven’t been able to find it’s new home, if it has one).

 One or two people have asked me how I cut PCB material.
 If you don’t have a bench shear you can get nice clean cuts by scoring it with a utility blade and breaking it.
 After using a sharp pencil to accurately mark the line where I want to cut, I use a metal rule and fresh sharp utility blade to make deep scores on both sides of the board.
 Expect to go through a few blades, and don’t be shy about replacing them; cutting with a nice new blade is a pleasure, while an old one will just give you grief and raggedy cuts.
 Make sure that the cuts on each side are exactly opposite each other.
 Then sandwich the board in a vice between 2 bits of wood at the score mark thus: